 Proposal 1 - Election of Directors.
-Each of Terry L. Brubaker and David A.R.
-Dullum must be elected by a plurality of the votes cast by holders of our outstanding common stock and preferred stock, voting together as a single class.
-John Reilly must be elected by a plurality of the votes cast solely by holders of our outstanding shares of preferred stock, voting as a single class.
+Anthony W. Parker must be elected by a plurality of the votes cast by holders of our outstanding common stock and preferred stock, voting together as a single class.
+Michela A. English must be elected by a plurality of the votes cast solely by holders of our outstanding shares of preferred stock, voting as a single class.
 Stockholders may not cumulate their votes.
 Only votes "FOR" or "WITHHELD" will affect the outcome of this proposal.
-Broker nonvotes will have no effect on the outcome of this proposal.

-Proposal 2 - Authorization, with the approval of our Board, to issue and sell shares of our common stock (during the next 12 months) at a price below its then current NAV per share subject to certain limitations set forth herein (including, without limitation, that the cumulative number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale).
+Proposal 2 - Authorization, with the approval of our Board, to issue and sell shares of our common stock (during the next 12 months) at a price below its then current NAV per share subject to certain limitations set forth herein (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale).
 The affirmative vote of each of the following is required to approve this proposal: (1) a majority of the outstanding common stock and preferred stock, voting together as a single class ("outstanding voting securities"); and (2) a majority of our outstanding voting securities that are not held by affiliated persons of the Company.
 For purposes of this proposal, the Investment Company Act of 1940 (the "1940 Act") defines a majority of the outstanding voting securities as the vote of the lesser of: (1) 67% or more of the voting securities of the Company present at the annual meeting, if the holders of more than 50% of the outstanding voting securities of the Company are present or represented by proxy; or (2) more than 50% of the outstanding voting securities of the Company.
-Each abstention and broker non-vote will have the same effect as an "AGAINST" vote for this proposal.
+Each abstention will have the same effect as an "AGAINST" vote for this proposal.